 Julie Mehretu (b.
-1970, Addis Ababa, Ethiopia) lives and works in New York.
-Studied at Rhode Island School of Design, Kalamazoo College, and University Cheik Anta Diop.
-Mehretu’s work conveys a layering and compression of time, space and place and a collapse of art historical references, from the dynamism of the Italian Futurists and the geometric abstraction of Malevich to the enveloping scale of Abstract Expressionist colour field painting.
-She received Barnett and Annalee Newman Award (2013) and was honoured with the US State Department's National Medal of Arts (2015).
-Select solo exhibitions include Julie Mehretu, Hoodnyx, Voodoo and Stelae, Marian Goodman Gallery, New York (2016); Gebre Kristos Desta Center, Ethiopia (2016); Julie Mehretu, Myriads Only By Dark, Gemini G.E.L, New York (2014); The Mathematics of Droves, White Cube São Paulo, Brazil (2014); Julie Mehretu, Half a Shadow, CarlierI gebauer, Berlin (2014); Julie Mehretu: Liminal Squared, White Cube, London (2013); Excavations, The Prints of Julie Mehretu, The Frances Lehman Loeb Art Center, Vassar College, New York (2012); Excavations, The Prints of Julie Mehretu, Davison Art Center, Middletown (2011); Solomon R. Guggenheim Museum, New York (2010); Grey Area, Deutsche Guggenheim, Berlin (2009); North Carolina Museum of Art, Raleigh (2008); and Black City, Louisiana Museum of Modern Art, Humlebaek, Denmark (2007).
-Select group exhibitions include Julie Mehretu, Jessica Rankin, Museum Dhondt-Dhaenens, Belgium (2016); L’Iris de Lucy, Musée départemental d’art contemporain de Rochechouart, France (2016); Lines of Thought, Drawing from Michelangelo to Now, Poole Museum, England (2016); Come As You Are: Art of the 1990s, Montclair Art Museum, Montclair, New Jersey (2015); Sharjah Biennial 12, United Arab Emirates (2015); Sweet Dew, Since 1980, Gwangju Biennale (2014); The Forever Now, Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014); Seeking New Genealogy, Art, Body, Performance, Museum of Contemporary Art, Tokyo (2014); A Triple Tour, Works in the Pinault Collection, Conciergerie Paris (2013); 5th Moscow Biennale of Contemporary Art (2013); Document XIII, Kassel (2012); and From Picasso to Julie Mehretu, British Museum, London (2010).
+1970, Addis Ababa) lives and works in New York.
+Graduated from Rhode Island School of Design (1997); Kalamazoo College (1992); and University Cheikh Anta Diop (1990).
+Awards include the Barnett and Annalee Newman Award (2013); and the US State Department's National Medal of Arts (2015).
+Select solo exhibitions include Drawings and Monotypes, Kettle's Yard, Cambridge (2019); SEXTANT, White Cube, London (2018); A Universal History of Everything and Nothing, Serralves Museum, Porto and Centro Botin, Santander (2016 -17); Julie Mehretu, Hoodnyx, Voodoo and Stelae, Marian Goodman Gallery, New York (2016); Gebre Kristos Desta Center, Addis Ababa (2016); Julie Mehretu, Myriads Only By Dark, Gemini G.E.L at Joni Moisant Weyl, New York (2015); The Mathematics of Droves, White Cube, São Paulo (2014); Julie Mehretu, Half a Shadow, CarlierI gebauer, Berlin (2014); Grey Area, Solomon R. Guggenheim Museum, New York (2010); Grey Area, Deutsche Guggenheim, Berlin (2009); and Black City, Louisiana Museum of Modern Art, Humlebaek (2007).
+Select group exhibitions include Julie Mehretu, Jessica Rankin, Museum Dhondt-Dhaenens, Sint-Martens-Latem (2016); L’Iris de Lucy, Musée départemental d’art contemporain de Rochechouart, Rochechouart (2016); Lines of Thought, Drawing from Michelangelo to Now, RISM Museum, Providence and touring (2016); Sharjah Biennial 12, United Arab Emirates (2015); Sweet Dew, Since 1980, Gwangju Biennale, Gwangju (2014); The Forever Now, Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014); Seeking New Genealogy, Art, Body, Performance, Museum of Contemporary Art, Tokyo (2014); More Light, 5th Moscow Biennale of Contemporary Art, Moscow (2013); dOCUMENTA (13), Kassel (2012); and From Picasso to Julie Mehretu, British Museum, London (2010).

 Paul Noble (b.
-1963, Northumberland, UK) lives and works in London.
-Studied at Sunderland Polytechnic and Humberside College of Higher Education.
-His work engages with the invention of new worlds and territories that lie between despair and hilarity.
-Noble was one of the founding members of City Racing (1988-89), an artist run-space in London.
-He was nominated for the Turner Prize (2012), and received Paul Hamlyn Award (2000).
-Select solo exhibitions include Paul Noble: Nobson, Museum Boijmans Van Beuningen, Rotterdam (2014); Paul Noble: The Gates, Gagosian Gallery, Athens (2013); Paul Noble Marble Hall, Laing Art Gallery, Newcastle (2011); Welcome to Nobson, Gagosian Gallery, London (2011); and Paul Noble, Gagosian Gallery, New York (2007).
-Select group exhibitions include Lines of Thought, Marta Herford Museum, Germany (2015); Drawing Now, Albertina, Vienna (2015); Horror vacui, Gagosian Gallery, Geneva (2014); Body & Void: Echoes of Moore in Contemporary Art, Henry Moore Foundation, Hertfordshire (2014); Turner Prize Exhibition, Tate Britain, London (2012); Does City/Munster Matter?, Centre of Contemporary Art, Münster (2010); Rude Britannia, Tate Britain, London (2010); Automatic Cities: The Architectural Imaginary in Contemporary Art, Museum of Contemporary Art San Diego, CA (2009); I Am By Birth a Genevese; and My Family is One of the Most Distinguished of that Republic, Forde Espace d'art Contemporain, Geneva (2009); and Future Tense: Reshaping the Landscape, Neuberger Museum of Art, New York (2008).
-His work is held in public and private collections including The British Council; Tate Britain; FRAC des Pays de la Loire; and Museum of Modern Art.
+1963, Northumberland) lives and works in London.
+Graduated from Humberside College of Higher Education, Hull (1986) and Sunderland Polytechnic, Sunderland (1983).
+Noble was nominated for the Turner Prize (2012) and was the recipient of the Paul Hamlyn Award (2000).
+Select solo exhibitions include Paul Noble: Open Shut, Musée des Beaux-Arts, La Chaux-de-Fonds (2018-19); Paul Noble, Gagosian, Geneva (2018); Paul Noble: New Works, Gagosian, San Francisco (2017); Paul Noble: Nobson, Museum Boijmans Van Beuningen, Rotterdam (2014); Paul Noble: The Gates, Gagosian Gallery, Athens (2013); Paul Noble: Marble Hall, Laing Art Gallery, Newcastle (2011); and Welcome to Nobson, Gagosian Gallery, London (2011).
+Select group exhibitions include Politics of Small Places (with Patrick Geddes), Cooper Gallery, University of Dundee, Dundee (2018); Drawing Biennial 2017, Drawing Room, London (2017); Drawing Now, Albertina, Vienna (2015); Body & Void: Echoes of Moore in Contemporary Art, Henry Moore Foundation, Leeds (2014); Turner Prize Exhibition, Tate Britain, London (2012); Does City/Munster Matter?, Centre of Contemporary Art, Münster (2010); and Rude Britannia, Tate Britain, London (2010).
+His work is held in public and private collections including The British Council, London; Tate Britain, London; and FRAC des Pays de la Loire, Carquefou.

 Peter Peri (b.1971, London, UK) lives and works in London.
 He recieved his MA Fine Art program from Chelsea College of Art and Design, London (2003).
 Peri's recent solo exhibitions include The Reign of Quantity, Pearl Lam Galleries, Singapore (2014); Last Family, Almine Rech Gallery, Brussels (2013); We, The Children Of The 20th Century, Galerie Almine Rech, Paris (2011); and Peter Peri, Bortolami Gallery, New York (2010).
 His recent group exhibitions include Dans un Intérieur.
 Meubles, oeuvres murales et textiles d'artistes, Almine Rech Gallery, Paris (2014); Cass Sculpture Foundation, Chichester, West Sussex (2014); Drawing Biennial 2013, Drawing Room, London (2013); Slow Looking : Contemporary Drawings, Tate Britain, London (2012); Theatre of the World, Museum of Old and New Art, Hobart (2012); The Minimal Gesture, Timothy Taylor Gallery, London (2011); and Magical Consciousness, part of The Apparatus, project year for the 50th anniversary of Arnolfini, Arnolfini, Bristol (2010).